-Apple Watch 8 and Fenix 7 are two smartwatches that are on bucket list of many smartwatch buyers.
+Apple Watch 8 and Fenix 7 are two smartwatches that are on the bucket list of many smartwatch buyers.
 How do you decide which watch will be a better option for your smartwatch needs?
-We look at the key aspects of Apple Watch 8 and Garmin Fenix 7 watches below.
-Hopefully, this would save your time and help you pick the right watch for your needs.
+We look at the key aspects of the Apple Watch 8 and Garmin Fenix 7 watches below.
+Hopefully, this would save you time and help you pick the right watch for your needs.

 iOS vs Android

 Apple Watch 8 is an Apple ecosystem product.
 So, an Apple Watch 8 only works with an iOS device.
 It is compatible with iOS devices with iOS version 16 or higher.
 You will need an iPhone to register Apple Watch 8.
 There can be no activation of the Apple Watch 8 without an iPhone.

 Garmin Fenix 7 is compatible with iOS and Android mobile operating systems.
 It can work with iOS 14 or higher devices.
 On a similar note, Garmin Fenix 7 can work with Android operating system version 7 or higher.
 As of now, we are on the Android operating system version 12.

 If you have an Android device, you will need to make a transition to an iPhone before you can use an Apple Watch 8.

 Apple Watch 8 has an OLED display.
 OLED display implies better display resolution, much deeper color details, and an improved contrast ratio of the smartwatch display.
 Apple Watch 8 45 mm variant has a display resolution of 396 x 484 pixels.
 The 41 mm variant of the Apple Watch 8 has a display resolution of 352 x 430 pixels.